guilherber/pythermalgreen/README.md

 This is an example output of a .tif file using PyThermalGreen:
 ![texto alternativo](https://github.com/guilherber/PyThermalGreen/raw/main/docs/example.jpg)

-## Important Details
+## 🔗 Important Details

-Use the same geographic projection for interpretation
+* Use the same geographic projection for interpretation.

-## Collab
+## 🙌 Contribute!

-To collaborate, do not hesitate to send an e-mail to (guissan.gui@gmail.com)
+To collaborate, do not hesitate to send an e-mail to (guissan.gui@gmail.com).